Steering & Suspension

 These are the parts which help soften the shock of the up and down motion of the vehicle.
 Your vehicle is equipped with one or the other.
 It is always best to replace these in pairs to avoid uneven alignment due to a worn part and a new part being paired together.

-There are typically two types of springs in a vehicle – a coil spring like the one above, or a leaf spring pictured to the left.
+There are typically two types of springs in a vehicle – a coil spring, or a leaf spring.
 Both are designed to support vehicle weight and keep proper ride height.
 A broken spring will be evident, and quite detrimental to the handling of the vehicle.